freddavies/PypeIt/doc/tutorials/focas_howto.rst

    :scale: 60%
    :align: center

-This shows on the top the calibrated science image, in the middle the sky residual image (sky-subtracted calibrated image divided by the uncertainties), and on the right the residual image.
+This shows on the top the calibrated science image, in the middle the sky-subtracted calibrated image, and on the bottom the sky residual image (sky-subtracted calibrated image divided by the uncertainties).
 The green/magenta lines are the slit edges.
 The orange lines (shown only in the first channel) are the object traces.
 See :ref:`spec-2d-output` for further details.